 We would ask that you plan to arrive 10-15 minutes before your first scheduled appointment in order to complete your registration.
 You may be asked to complete a self-report form regarding your general health and substance use/treatment history.
 You may also be asked for a urine sample.

-If you are unable to keep your appointment, please notify our clinic secretary at 416-323-7559 x7 to cancel and/or reschedule your appointment.
+If you are unable to keep your appointment, please notify our clinic secretary at 416-323-7559 x6 to cancel and/or reschedule your appointment.

 Our team consists of nine addictions physicians, a social worker/psychotherapist, and an addictions Advance Practice nurse.

-Our Substance Use Clinic operates Monday through Thursday, between 9 a.m and 4 p.m.
+Our Substance Use Clinic operates Monday through Thursday, between 9 a.m .and 4 p.m. and Friday b etween 9 a.m. and 12 p.m.
 We accept patients by self-referral as well as referral from their physician.

 An initial consultation is followed by treatment planning and follow-up, including medication, counselling, referral to community programs, and ongoing support to the patient's primary care physician.

 The Rapid Access Addiction Medicine Clinic (RAAM) is a clinic where patients who are in urgent need of an assessment can be seen without a booked appointment and without a physician referral.
-Clients will be assessed by our Addictions Nurse, Irene Njoroge and directed to an Addictions Physician immediately for assistance with stabilization.
+Clients will be assessed by a team member (nurse or addictions counselor) and directed to a physcian.

 For more information about the RAAM clinic and META:PHI, visit: